Spectral element methods for boundary-value problems of functional differential equations: Accuracy of interpolation for analytic functions

 as claimed in Proposition~\ref{thm:geom:app}.
 For specific nodes such as Chebyshev nodes,we have well-known specific estimates,

 Despite the fact that spectral convergence for analytic functions can already be observed with $L=1$, the above construction shows that using a larger $L$ can, in principle, increase the value of $\eta$ and, correspondingly, the convergence rate.
 We observe this effect in our tests in Section \ref{sec:tests} (see Figure~\ref{fig:MG_conv}).
 Note that Legendre polynomials, equally adopted in applications, also satisfy Assumption \ref{ass:lebesgue} (see, e.g., \cite[Section 2.13]{boyd01}).
 Moreover, in both cases the convergence rate of the interpolation is supergeometric when $v$ is entire. \paragraph{Analyticity of periodic orbits in DDEs} We conclude this section with some remarks on the possibility to determine a priori whether a periodic solution is analytic.
-In the constant delay case, it is a consequence of the right-hand side $G$ being analytic \citep{N73}, for example if $G$ has only discrete delays and all coefficients in $G$ are analytic.
-If the delay is state-dependent, however, this is often not the case. \citet{MPN14} study periodic solutions of time-dependent delay equation of the form
+In the constant delay case, it is a consequence of the right-hand side $\gfde$ being analytic \cite{N73}, for example if $\gfde$ has only discrete delays and all coefficients in $\gfde$ are analytic.
+If the delay is state-dependent, however, this is often not the case.
+Mallet-Paret and Nussbaum \cite{MPN14} study periodic solutions of time-dependent delay equation of the form

-where $r$ is analytic.
-This study is also relevant for periodic orbits of FDEs with state-dependent delays: if the delay $r$ has the form $r(t)=r(v(t))$ and \eqref{mpn:problem} has a periodic orbit $v^*$ of period $T^*$, statements by \citet{MPN14} can be applied to the problem with time-dependent delay $r^*(t):=r(v^*(t))$, although the assumption on the analyticity of $r^*$ would not be possible to check a-priori. \citet{MPN14} observed that the periodic points of the circle map
+where $f$ and $r$ are analytic.
+This study is also relevant for periodic orbits of FDEs with state-dependent delays: if the delay $r$ has the form $r(t)=r(v(t))$ and \eqref{mpn:problem} has a periodic orbit $v^*$ of period $T^*$, statements by Mallet-Paret and Nussbaum \cite{MPN14} can be applied to the problem with time-dependent delay $r^*(t):=r(v^*(t))$, although it would not be possible to check the assumption on the analyticity of $r^*$ a-priori.
+Mallet-Paret and Nussbaum \cite{MPN14} observed that the periodic points of the circle map

 play a role.
 In unstable periodic points $t_0$ of this circle map the function $v^*$ will not be analytic, unless additional constraints are satisfied.
 Hence, the assumption that $y^*$ is analytic in Theorem~\ref{res:thm:conv} can be checked a-priori for FDEs with constant delays, but can only be indirectly observed by improving convergence properties for increasing $m$ for FDEs with state-dependent delays.
+M\"uller et al. \cite{muller2018laminar} studied the role of the circle map in the dynamics of systems defined by periodic delays, and observed a previously unknown laminar type of chaos characterized by long plateaus separated by bursts, with plateau levels evolving chaotically.
+These correspond to attracting periodic points of the inverse circle map.